 Has your business gotten a taste for video yet?
-If not you’ll find yourself at a disadvantage: 93 percent of marketers are already integrating it into their current content strategy and for a good reason.
+If not, you’ll find yourself at a bit of a disadvantage: 93 percent of marketers are already integrating it into their current content strategy and for a good reason.

-Video marketing campaigns can provide your business with better quality reach, higher levels of interaction and heightened ROI.
-In fact, according to 52 percent of marketers worldwide, video is heralded as the content type that delivers the best return on investment.
+Video marketing campaigns can provide your business with better quality reach, greater levels of interaction and heightened ROI.
+In fact - according to 52 percent of marketers worldwide - video is heralded as the content type that delivers the best return on investment.

 Bitesize content provides no-strings contact with your target audience.

 In an increasingly saturated online domain, attention is difficult to grasp and maintain.
 When it comes to video, you are likely to have lost a third of viewers by the time the first thirty seconds have lapsed - and then half as much again by the one minute mark.

 This means you have a limited window of opportunity to get your message across to viewers.

 Video length is a deciding factor in the approach you take to making any video; it affects editing, script, budget and even the platform you choose to distribute it on.
 This is why it’s prudent to decide your goals and core message beforehand.
 Bitesize content is great practice for this.

 In art classes a popular exercise is to get students to render something in a restricted amount of time, sometimes as little as 15 seconds.
 Under pressure, you find yourself stripping away excess information and getting straight to the point.
 The same process happens in all good bitesize content - it is highly condensed and strongly motivated.

 Here are some key elements to consider when making a bitesize video: